sas448/CS1632_Fall2020/deliverables/1/README.md

 group" link at the top-right corner of the assignment page before or after submission to add his/her partner.
 Make sure that your partner is there, or he/she will not get a grade.

-Please feel free to email me at wahn@pitt.edu or come to office hours to discuss any problems you have.